a1k0n/cycloid/README.md

 The main executable will be in `build/drive/drive`; scp that to your raspberry pi on the car, pair a bluetooth joystick, and run it.

+### Configurations
+If you are running version 1.2 or below of the Cycloid HAT board, you have a different IMU (MPU-9250/MPU-9150).
+You need to enable this in CMake.
+The option is called `MPU9250` and can be turned to `ON` by passing `-D MPU9250=ON` in a cmake call (like the inital configuration), or you can run enable it directly in `ccmake` or `cmake-gui`.